mojontwins/Superstripped/README.md

 	1.- Deobfuscate encoder/decoder, think of a different encoder/decoder.
 	2.- Modify Packet51MapChunk Packet52MultiBlockChange NetClientHandler.handleMultiBlockChange.

+	- Original encoding used 2 shorts, one for XYZ and another for ID/META.
+I can't store ID/META together anymore so I will not encoding ID and having META in a separate byte array.

 	3.- Modify getChunkData setChunkData
 	4.- Modify ExtendedBlockStorage
 	5.- Test.